fulviodenza/fulviodenza/README.md

 ## Hola
 I'm Fulvio, from Italy based in Barcelona.
-I'm a freelancer software engineer, working mainly with the technologies you see in my Github profile.
+I'm a Software Engineer @civo, working mainly with the technologies you see in my Github profile.
 My currently active projects are:
 - [torproxy](https://www.github.com/fulviodenza/torproxy)
 - [notion-echo bot](https://www.github.com/fulviodenza/notion-echo)